Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

-We have been involved in numerous on shore wind projects, from single turbine self-funded schemes to large developer-led wind farms.
-Our extensive knowledge of the industry, coupled with our agricultural expertise, means we can offer a unique service for landowners and developers, foreseeing practical issues and overcoming them quickly.
+We have been involved in numerous onshore wind projects, from single turbine self-funded schemes to large developer-led wind farms.
+Our extensive knowledge of the industry means we can offer a unique service for landowners and developers, foreseeing practical issues and overcoming them quickly.

 - Options and leases – as wind turbine schemes often have a long pay-back period, the content of options and leases needs to be clear and equally long-term.
-It is not the case of accepting the first offer made as this may not be best long-term.
+It is not the case of accepting the first offer made as this may not be the best long-term

 - Breakdown and maintenance issues – consideration needs to be given to the maintenance and repairs that may be needed to the turbines during their lifetime.
 Who will be responsible for them?
 How will access be gained to the site to carry out repairs and in what timescales should they are made?
 If units are out of commission for some time they will not be generating the returns required and this may affect project viability.
 Consideration also needs to be given to what happens at the end of the project – who owns the turbines and what should be done with them?